rishant/nodejs-learning/5NodejsReact/react-app-example1/README.md

 > Components are reusable and can be nested in other components
 > # 2 Types of components:
 > - Functional components
-> - class based components
+> - Class based components

 > JSX - Javascript-XML Template Engine.
 > # JSX Restrictions: